getredash/redash/docs/misc/letsencrypt.rst

-How To: Encrypt your re:dash installation with a free SSL certificate from Let's Encrypt
+How To: Encrypt your Re:dash installation with a free SSL certificate from Let's Encrypt
 =================

 **Note:** This below steps were tested on Ubuntu 14.04, but *should* work with any Debian-based distro.